Configuration File Guide#

 Authoring a specific sequence of actions

 Routines select behaviors randomly based on weights, so they are not suited for deterministic sequences.
-If you need actors to perform actions in a specific order (for example, walk to point A, idle for 5 seconds, then walk to point B), use a trigger instead.
+If you need actors to perform actions in a specific order (for example, walk to point A, idle for five seconds, then walk to point B), use a trigger instead.
 A trigger’s behavior list is always executed in order, making it the right tool for scripted sequences.
 Use a time_trigger with time: 0 to start the sequence immediately when the simulation begins.

 Trigger Types: